Hike and Wild Camp on the Isle of Rùm

 What's the weather like?

-The weather in the Western Isles can easily offer all four seasons in one day so you should be prepared as such.
+The weather in the Western Isles can easily offer all four seasons in one day, so you should be prepared accordingly.
 Your guides will be assessing the weather constantly and will adjust the route based on wind and wet weather predictions.
-Weather is important for the Cuillin traverse with wet rock taking twice as long to cross as dry rock so this will be factored into the plan for the day.
-It's important to bring good waterproof clothing, dry bags and ideally Goretex hiking boots - see the kit list for more detail.
+Weather is important for the Cuillin traverse, with wet rock taking twice as long to cross as dry rock, so this will be factored into the plan for the day.
+It's important to bring good waterproof clothing, dry bags, and ideally Goretex hiking boots—see the kit list for more detail.

 What's the carbon footprint for this trip?